CoSimG - The Conflict Simulation Group

 II.
 The Conflict Simulation Group

 Jorit Wintjes studied Ancient and Contemporary History, Latin and ancient Greek at the University of Würzburg.
 He wrote a PhD thesis on the Antiochene orator Libanius and a Habilitationsschrift on Roman naval operations in north-western Europe.
-His research interests include ancient and pre-WWI military history, the role of women in warfare and the use of conflict simulations in officer training.
-He is a professor at the Würzburg Ancient History Department teaching in the history and digital humanities programmes.
+His research interests include ancient and pre-WWI military history, the role of women in warfare and the use of conflict simulations in officer training, specifically the history and employment of the Prussian Kriegsspiel.
+He is a professor at the Würzburg Ancient History Department teaching in its History and Digital Humanities programmes.

-Pia Henning studied Digital Humanities and German Literature at the University of Würzburg.
-For her Master thesis she digitized the available German Kriegsspiel rule sets to machine readable TEI and produced the first linguistic analysis of the rule sets as a texts genre.
-For her PhD thesis, she is developing an ontology for the annotation of rule sets and prepares a digital edition for diachronic and comparative analysis.
-She is currently working as a data engineer.
+Pia Hofmann Pia Hofmann (geb.
+Henning) studied Digital Humanities and German Literature at the University of Würzburg.
+For her MA thesis she digitized the available German Kriegsspiel rule sets to be machine readable and produced the first linguistic analysis of the rule sets as a text genre.
+For her PhD thesis, she is developing a TEI-schema for the annotation of rule sets and prepares a digital edition and ontology for diachronic and comparative analysis.
+She is currently working as a research assistant in the field of AI and digital editions at BBAW (Berlin-Brandenburgische Akademie der Wissenschaftender Wissenschaften).